footfish/speaker-verification-api-demo/README.md

 # Speaker Verification API demo
 This is a demonstration of speaker verification (aka speaker authentication) using a REST API.

+_This was part of an MSC desertation.
+[Read full paper](A_REST_API_approach_to_Distributed_Speaker_Verification.pdf)_

 ## Summary:

 Normally speaker verification (authentication) systems are centralised.
 Meaning audio is recorded, then sent to the centralised system for processing.
-That's inefficent Web applications.
+That's inefficent for Web applications.
 This demonstrates an alternative distributed approach.
 Speech 'features' are extracted in the browser, then sent via REST API for authentication.

-**Note**: This is an academic exercise, not production code.
+**Note**: _This is an academic exercise, not production code._

 ![Traditional approach vs this approach](./images/oldvnew.png)